theQRL/hyperion/docs/internals/optimizer.rst

-This simple step is effective if run after the SSA transform and the Common Subexpression Eliminator, because SSA will make sure that the variables will not change and the Common Subexpression Eliminator re-uses exactly the same variable if the value is known to be the same.
+This simple step is effective if run after the SSA transform and the Common Subexpression Eliminator, because SSA will make sure that the variables will not change and the Common Subexpression Eliminator reuses exactly the same variable if the value is known to be the same.

 Prerequisites: Disambiguator, ForLoopInitRewriter